Switches

 Glue long lines of tape on all the colored surfaces.
 Glue the minus side of your button battery to the right circle on the drawing.
 Then fold the corner of the paper so that the plus side of your battery is touched by the left circle.
 Attach your LED with the shorter leg to minus (left side) and the longer leg to plus (right side).
 Fixate each leg with a little bit of tape on top of the conductive tape.

-Then fold the bottom of the paper along the marked lines to allow the three small vertical pieces of tape to touch the two long horizontal lines of tape.
 Now slide with your finger over the folded paper.
 Your LED should start to blink.
 The vertical lines close the circuit between battery and LED every time you press the paper down.
 Depending on the position of your finger on the paper the LED will go on and off.